13 USEFUL TIPS FOR TRAVELING TO MAURITIUS

 Tips for traveling to Mauritius: How to get to Mauritius

-Flights connecting Italy to Mauritius airport are mainly operated by three airlines: Air Mauritius, the island’s national airline, Turkish Airlines and Emirates.
+Flights connecting Europe to Mauritius airport are mainly operated by three airlines: Air Mauritius, the island’s national airline, Turkish Airlines and Emirates.

 In the case of our DIY trip to Mauritius, we opted for Air Mauritius and had a very positive experience.
 The flights were on time, the cabin crew was friendly and the food served was of excellent quality.
 The cost of the ticket was around €600 per person, but you have to consider that September is a low season.

 Flights with Air Mauritius make a stopover in London, at Gatwick Airport, and in Paris, at Charles de Gaulle Airport, before continuing directly to the island.
-Thus, the journey is divided into two segments: a leg of about 1.5 hours to Paris, followed by a flight of about 11 hours from Paris to Mahebourg Airport, the island’s main airport.
+Thus, the journey is divided into two segments: a leg to Paris, followed by a flight of about 11 hours from Paris to Mahebourg Airport, the island’s main airport.

-On the other hand, Emirates’ route includes a stopover in Dubai, with two legs of about 5-6 hours each.
+On the other hand, Emirates’ route includes a stopover in Dubai, with two legs, and the second one of about 5-6 hours.
 The choice between these two options depends on your personal preferences and the availability of flights at the time of booking.

-Upon leaving the airport, we were met by Jean, a representative of the company, who escorted us to the car.
-Jean also gave us a short test drive to get used to driving on the left, as the island follows English driving.
+When we got to the airport, Jean, who works for the company, was there to greet us and drive us to the car.
+Jean also let us take a short test drive to get used to driving on the left, since the island follows English driving rules.

-Afterwards, he took us to a petrol station where we refuelled and bought a local SIM card for our phones.
+Then, he took us to a gas station where we refueled and purchased a local SIM card for our phones.

-The roads on the island are generally well maintained, although there may be a lack of lighting on the side roads at night.
+Roads on the island are generally well maintained, but there may be a lack of lighting on side roads at night.

 Secondary road in Mauritius